 Learn how to play Don’t Wait Too Long!

-‘Don’t Wait Too Long’ is played in what people may call jazz standard territory.
-As an introduction to that world, Don’t Wait Too Long’ is simple enough to get you started.
+‘Don’t Wait Too Long’ is played in a style that people may refer to as “jazz standard” territory.
+As an introduction to that world, this is definitely a simple enough song to get you started.

-In the Advanced Guitar Course we improvise over this song after we learned exactly what’s going on in the video.
+In the advanced course, we improvise over this song after we have learned exactly what’s going on in the video lesson.

-When you solo in this style it is essential to swap mode or arpeggio for every chord.
-To do this one must simply think in numbers as Phrygian Dominant is chord IIIx and VIm7 is Aeolian, for example.
+When you solo in this style it is essential to swap mode and arpeggio for every chord.
+To do this, one must simply think in numbers.
+This means you play Phrygian Dominant for chord IIIx and Aeolian for chord VIm7 , for example.

-With this in mind, the M8 (bridge) section use a long cycle of 4th progression moving: IIIx – VIm7 – IIx – V7sus4 – I. Perfect to practice over.
+The bridge section uses the cycle of 4th moving: IIIx – VIm7 – IIx – V7sus4 – I. This is perfect to practise modal scales over.

-When you do have it down, jazz is easy, you play around with melodies like a footballer plays around with his ball.
+When you do know, jazz is easy, you play around with melodies like a footballer plays around with his ball.

 Playing in a swing style

-Similarly to ‘Baby Won’t You Please Come Home‘, ‘Don’t Wait Too Long’ use jazz comping based on consistent downward strumming on the beat.
+Similarly to ‘Baby Won’t You Please Come Home‘, ‘Don’t Wait Too Long’ uses jazz comping based on consistent downward strumming on the beat.

-Once you get the feel for the shuffle, i.e. how far you stretch the shuffled strum from the “on the beat strum”.
-Start looking at variations of when to put this in.
+Once you get the feel of the swing i.e. how far you stretch the ‘up’ strum from the ‘on the beat’ strum’, start looking at variations of when to put this in.

-Take the Advanced Guitar Course and everything in the video is explained using TAB.
-You’ll also learn how to improvise using the technique of new chord = new mode.
+Take the advanced course and everything in the video is explained using TAB.
+You’ll also learn how to improvise using the technique of new chord = new scale or arpeggio.